Have you got any questions or requests? - Please use our free live-chat to contact us.start live-chat

 Lei Lei – the special carnival greeting from Villach, the craziest carnival city in Austria!
-Festivities are not confined to Carnival Saturday (February 26th), Villach´s jesters have their say from the 11th of November.
-The high point of Villach Fasching, the carnival, is on carnival Saturday when the whole city dresses up in costumes and you can hear the shouts of "Fasching in Villach, Villach im Fasching!" echoing through the streets.
+The festivities are going on for a while, Villachs jesters have their say from the 11th of November.
+The highlight of the Villach Fasching (carnival) is on carnival Saturday when the whole city dresses up in costumes and you can hear the shouts of "Fasching in Villach, Villach im Fasching!" echoing through the streets.

 Villach Fasching (carnival) was first mentioned in 1867.
-From 1910, the Villach Bauerngman (a farmer’s charitable organisation) organised an annual Farmers’ Ball, the proceeds of which were used for charitable purposes.
-In 1955 the idea arose to change the Farmers’ Ball into a carnival for Villach.
+From 1910, the Villach Bauerngman (a farmer’s charitable organisation) organised an annual Farmers’ Ball, the earnings were used for charitable pusposes only.
+In 1955 the idea arose to change the Farmers’ Ball into a giant carnival for Villach.
 Within three years, over 50 restaurants and cafes from the historic town centre participated in the carnival.
 The first variety stage show was performed in the Arbeiterkammer hall in 1961.
 In 1964, a Carnival Guild was formed from the Bauerngman.
-From 1972, the performances have taken place in the Congress Center Villach and in 2001 the Carnival Guild built special premises for their organisation.
+From 1972 on, the performances have taken place in the Congress Center Villach and in 2001 the Carnival Guild built special premises for their organisation.

 Carnival Variety Show

-Already in spring, (months before the carnival season kicks off), the course for the new Fasching season is set: ideas are gathered, new performers selected, texts written, the parts given out.
+In spring, (months before the carnival season starts), the course for the new carnival season is set: ideas are gathered, new performers selected, texts written and the parts given out.
 From September, the rehearsals start in earnest.
-The dancing guards study their choreography, the Carnival Court Musicians (a 16-member big band) study new pieces, the two choirs work on their performances, the Villach gymnastics club – for decades a corner stone of the show – work on new routines and the actors memorise their lines.
+The dancing guards study their choreography, the Carnival Court Musicians (a 16-member big band) studys their new pieces, the two choirs work on their performances, the Villach gymnastics club – for decades a pig part of the show – works on new routines and the actors rehearse their lines.

-Those members who do not perform on the stage are kept busy as well.
-The technical equipment needs to be checked and serviced, new technicians trained up.
-The costumes need to be selected and made, the props and stage sets produced.
+Even the members who do not perform on the stage are kept busy.
+The technical equipment needs to be checked and serviced, new technicians are being trained up.
+The costumes need to be selected and constructed, the props and the stage sets produced.
 The make-up artists work hard to get the actors to look like the celebrities they are satirizing.
-From Christmas, work starts at the Congress Centre Villach to build the stage, and to programme and install the technical equipment – all done by our specially trained members, who often work long into the night.
+From Christmas, workers start at the Congress Centre Villach to build the stage and to program and install the technical equipment – all done by our specially trained members.
 At Epiphany everything is ready: the first performance is a dress rehearsal in front of family members of the Carnival Guild.

 Depending on the length of the carnival season, our 4-hour programme is performed every Thursday, Friday and Saturday up to one week before Carnival Saturday.
 That’s between twelve and nineteen performances.
 10,000 to 16,000 spectators get to see a live show every year and since 1963, Austrian Television has shown a two-hour compilation programme during prime-time television.
-In 2012 alone, the viewing numbers increased by 53,000 viewers even though the general TV viewing trend is downwards!
+In 2012 alone, the viewing numbers increased by 53,000 viewers.

 Carnival Prince and Princess

-Every year, the media focus on the new carnival prince and princess, who will be ruling the carnival world during the next season.
+Every year, the media focuses on the new royal carnivalcouple, who will rule the carnival world during the next season.
 The introduction of the princely pair is a hugely popular event which takes place on the Saturday closest to the 11th of November.
-The press too attends this event on the Hauptplatz, the main square, of Villach.
-Until this point, the identity of the protagonists is kept secret and only the guild chancellor, who chooses the couple, knows who will be holding the fool’s sceptre in the next carnival season.
+The press attends this event on the Hauptplatz, the main square, of Villach as well.
+To this point, the identity of the protagonists is kept secret and only the guild chancellor, who chooses the couple, knows who will be holding the fool’s sceptre in the next carnival season.

 Our little jesters too get their money’s worth at Villacher Fasching.
 In 1966, the Carnival Guild created a Children’s Carnival Variety Show!
-180 children participate in the annual 2-hour programme – with music, dance, skits and even a children’s guard.
+180 children participate in the annual 2-hour programme – with music, dance, skits and even a childrens guard.
 There are of course also a princely pair and a children’s chancellor.
-For years now, Austrian Television broadcasts a compilation of the children’s show as well.
+For years now, Austrian Television broadcasts a compilation of the children’s show.

-The second key event of the carnival in Villach is Fasching Saturday, which is also organised by the Villach Carnival Guild.
+A big part of the carnival in Villach is the carnivalsaturday, which is also organised by the Villach Carnival Guild.
 It forms the high point of foolish and humorous behaviour in our city.
 Villach itself becomes a fool’s stage.
-In the shops and restaurants, employees wear masks and music groups create a great atmosphere from early in the morning.
+In the shops and restaurants, employees wear masks and music groups create a great atmosphere in the streets from early in the morning.
 Every year there is an extensive children’s programme to give children a lasting impression of this day.